YashAnalyst47/Flipkart---SQL-project/README.md

    git clone https://github.com/YashAnalyst47/Flipkart---SQL-project
    ```
 2. **Set Up the Database**:
-   - Run the `schema.sql` script to set up tables and insert sample data.
+   - Run the `Flipkart_schemas.sql` script to set up tables and insert sample data.

 3. **Run Queries**:
    - Execute each query in `queries.sql` to explore and analyze the data.